Fork-tailed flycatcher: Description

-The fork-tailed flycatcher is white below and gray above, and has a black cap.
+The fork-tailed flycatcher is white below, gray above, and has a black cap.
 Males sometimes show a yellow crown stripe.
 Males also have an extremely long, forked tail, of even greater length than that of the related scissor-tailed flycatcher.
 Females have a somewhat shorter tail, and it is significantly shorter in juveniles.

 Males are 37–41 cm in length; females, 28–30 cm, including tail.
 They weigh only 28–32 g, much less than closely related kingbirds, which are half the total length of this species.
 The tail in adult males is two to three times longer than the length of the bird from the bill to the base of the tail.
 Generally, males and females of the species look quite similar, but can be distinguished by the longer tail in males.

 The nominate subspecies T. s. savana has a darker grey back compared to T. s. monachus and T. s. sanctaemartae, which have notable light backs that contrast greatly with their black heads.
 Discrete notches on the primary feathers are also quite handy in identifying subspecies.

-Most fork-tailed flycatchers are migratory, but some stay year round, especially in southern Mexico.
+Most fork-tailed flycatchers are migratory, but some stay year-round, especially in southern Mexico.
 Migratory fork-tailed flycatchers tend to have more pointed wings than nonmigratory flycatchers.

 Vocalizations

 Fork-tailed flycatchers produce both vocal and nonvocal sounds.
 In general, they have a dry, buzzy call, and a weak "tic-note" while in flight.

 Their wings have been observed to make a distinct whistling note while flying overhead.
-In fact, research has been conducted involving distinct differences in the pitch of whistling noises by different subspecies of T. savana.
-This recent research has pointed towards a hypothesis that fork-tailed flycatchers are splitting into two distinct species, as the nonmigratory birds have a much-lower-pitched whistling note than the migrators.
+Research has uncovered differences in the pitch of whistling noises by different subspecies of T. savana.
+This has supported a hypothesis that fork-tailed flycatchers are splitting into two species, as the nonmigratory birds have a much-lower-pitched whistling note than the migrators.
 This becomes another observed difference amongst others (e.g. wing shape) pointing to the two-species conclusion.

 During mating displays, the males' wings may also make dry, crackling sounds; further research has investigated the use of these wing noises in potentially startling predators or would-be nest parasites (e.g. shiny cowbird).